 Bostonia : So this lobstahhhh roll, sounds amazing.
 It has corn, aioli, avo, cilantro, and a few other things in it.
 It sounds amazing, but there’s a disconnect, I think because there’s so much going on.
 I like to let the lobster speak for itself.
 What I would go here for?
 Their bloody’s..but we’ll get to that at a different time.

 Kelly’s Roast Beef: So this place, is your typical “burger” spot on the beach.
 Except they have roast beef in their name?
 Yeah, I was confused too.
-But I’ve heard people say these are favorites.
+But Danny said these are his favorite.
 And of course I have to try everything, and it didn’t disappoint.
 It wasn’t a brioche bun, like my belly likes, but it wasn’t dry.
 Worth half the carbs.

-Sullivan’s: By far the cheapest one I’ve had, right on the water in my neighborhood.
+Sullivan’s: By far the cheapest one I’ve had, right on the water.
 They also have very good soft serve, so you can get dinner and dessert all in one.
+This place happens to be closest to my apartment which is another win.
 It’s a typical order it, then eat it outside, my style.
 I was honestly a big fan of their clam chowder, a perfect compliment to the lobstahhhh roll.

 Sanders Fish Market:This one?
 A little market in Portsmouth, a little off the beaten path, but I’m always willing to go the extra mile for food.
 Would I do it again?
 Ehhhh.
 What I would probably do is buy lobster and do something myself with it- lobster mac, pasta, salad, something but get their roll.
 The lobster itself was good, but the roll overall?
 Not extra mile worthy.
 If I can be honest..